 (4)

-Where Am is the median PGA seismic capacity; εU is the epistemic uncertainty of A to lack of knowledge, and is a random variable representing uncertainty asd εR is linked to the concept of aleatory uncertainty, and is a random variable representing inherent randomness of A [26].
+where Am is the median PGA seismic capacity, εU is the epistemic uncertainty of A due to a lack of knowledge and is a random variable representing uncertainty, and εR is linked to the concept of aleatory uncertainty and is a random variable representing the inherent randomness of A [26].
 The two random variables are taken to be lognormally distributed with unit average values and with logarithmic standard deviations of βU and βR, respectively [27].
-In accordance with equation 4 and the assumption that εR and εU are lognormally distributed, the seismic fragility curve, that identified the probability of failure given a PGA threshold a at a confidence level Q = q, is expressed as follows in accordance with [28]:
+In accordance with Eq.
+4 and the assumption that εR and εU are lognormally distributed, the seismic fragility curve, which identifies the probability of failure given a PGA threshold a at a confidence level of Q = q, is expressed as follows in accordance with [28]:

 (5)

-In equation 5 Φ represents the standard normal distribution function.
-The confidence levels Q are often taken as several discrete values, such as, for example, 5 %, 50 %, and 95 %.
+where Φ represents the standard normal distribution function.
+The confidence levels Q are often taken as various discrete values, such as 5 %, 50 %, or 95 %.
 Generally, this equation identifies a family of seismic fragility curves for various levels of confidence, as shown in Figure 6 [29].